nightguarder/Complex-calculator/README.md

 # Complex-calculator
-My Complex calculator using Complex.Method
+My Complex C# calculator using Complex.Method

 Calculates all complex method 2 numbers ONLY